-Your Unique Selling Proposition (USP)
+How to Identify Your Unique Selling Proposition (USP)

 Before you can discover what makes your product unique, you’ll need to know what else is available for your prospective customers.
 That means doing an in-depth analysis of each one of your competitors.
 What products exist that can fill the same needs as your product?
 What selling points do these competitors promote?

 What do people who already own a product from your industry have to say?
 Quite a lot, usually.
 If you’re selling B2C products and services, the customer reviews online can be a goldmine of feedback.
 These comments don’t just talk about the product’s good and bad points, but also service issues like delivery costs, bad tech support experiences and billing complications.

-Search for reviews of your competitors’ products as well as your own.
-If you see a particular feature or problem mentioned frequently for a given product, write it down.
-This will give you an excellent feel for what the marketplace thinks in order to pattern these products.
+You can also search for reviews of your competitors’ products as your own.
+If you see a particular feature or problem frequently mentioned for a given product, write it down.
+This will give you an excellent feel for what the marketplace thinks to pattern these products.

 Existing customers are a terrific source of information.
-Start out by getting in touch with your ‘best’ customers and ask them if they can spend a few minutes giving you feedback on the products they own.
+Start by getting in touch with your "best" customers and ask them if they can spend a few minutes giving you feedback on the products they own.
 Use this information to pull together a brief survey and mail or email it to the rest of your customers.

 By now you should have a pretty good feel for the competition.
 You know what products are out there and how well they stack up.
-It’s time to look more closely at your own product.
+It’s time to look more closely at your product.
 In what areas are your customers most satisfied with your products?
 What are your product’s most glaring weaknesses?
-If you haven’t used your own product recently, try it now and see how your own experience matches with what you’ve heard from your customers.
+If you haven’t used your product recently, try it now, and see how your own experience matches with what you’ve heard from your customers.

 You’ve pulled together quite a lot of information by now.
 It’s time to review the facts and come up with some conclusions.
-Compare your list of product strengths and weaknesses to the information you have on your competitors’ products.
+Compare your list of product strengths and weaknesses to the information you have on your competitor's products.
 Are there areas where your product is stronger than most or all of the competing products?
 How about areas where your products are significantly weaker than comparable products?